strayTiger/VulnerableDetection/README.md

 # VulnerableDetection

-VulnerableDetection is a project designed to compare the performance of different models in vulnerability detection tasks.
+Vulnerability Detection is a project designed to compare the performance of different models in vulnerability detection tasks.
 The project implements and evaluates multiple vulnerability detection models, helping researchers and developers understand the advantages and limitations of these models.

 ## 📚 Project Overview